ryankurte/rust-kad/README.md

 ### Components

 - [ ] Receive message
-  - [ ] Update appropriate k-bucket
+  - [x] Update appropriate k-bucket
-  - [ ] Add node if bucket not full
+    - [x] Add node if bucket not full
-  - [ ] Store pending if bucket full
+    - [ ] Store pending if bucket full and ping oldest (if > seen time)
+  - [x] Respond to Ping with NoResult
+  - [x] Respond to FindNodes with NodesFound
+  - [x] Respond to FindValues with NodesFound or ValuesFound
   - [ ] For new node, Send STORE RPC if own ID is closer to key than known nearby nodes

 - [ ] Search - common to most operations